1948 Arab–Israeli War: Arab states

-The Egyptian Air Force had over 30 Spitfires, 4 Hawker Hurricanes and 20 C47s modified into crude bombers.
+The Egyptian Air Force had over thirty Spitfires, four Hawker Hurricanes and twenty C47s modified into crude bombers.

 Syria had 12,000 soldiers at the beginning of the 1948 War, grouped into three infantry brigades and an armoured force of approximately battalion size.
-The Syrian Air Force had fifty planes, the 10 newest of which were World War II–generation models.
+The Syrian Air Force had forty-three planes, thirty-seven operational, of which approximately the ten newest were World War II–generation models.

-France suspended arms sales to Syria, notwithstanding signed contracts.
+France suspended arms sales to Syria, notwithstanding already-signed contracts.

-Lebanon's army was the smallest of the Arab armies, consisting of only 3,500 soldiers.
-According to Gelber, in June 1947, Ben-Gurion "arrived at an agreement with the Maronite religious leadership in Lebanon that cost a few thousand pounds and kept Lebanon's army out of the War of Independence and the military Arab coalition."
+Lebanon's army was the smallest of the Arab states, consisting of 3,500 soldiers, of whom only 1,000 were deployed during the war.
+According to Gelber, in June 1947, Ben-Gurion "arrived at an agreement with the Maronite religious leadership in Lebanon that cost a few thousand pounds and kept Lebanon's army out of the War of Independence and the military Arab coalition".
 A token force of 436 soldiers crossed into northern Galilee, seized two villages after a small skirmish, and withdrew.
 Israel then invaded and occupied southern Lebanon until the end of the war.

-Arab forces after the first truce: By the time of the second truce, the Egyptians had 20,000 men in the field in thirteen battalions equipped with 135 tanks and 90 artillery pieces.
+By the time of the second truce, the Egyptians had 20,000 men in the field in thirteen battalions equipped with 135 tanks and 90 artillery pieces.

 During the first truce, the Iraqis increased their force to about 10,000.
 Ultimately, the Iraqi expeditionary force numbered around 18,000 men.

 Saudi Arabia sent hundreds of volunteers to join the Arab forces.
-In February 1948, around 800 tribesmen had gathered near Aqaba so as to invade the Negev, but crossed to Egypt after Saudi rival King Abdallah officially denied them permission to pass through Jordanian territory.
+In February 1948, around 800 tribesmen had gathered near Aqaba to invade the Negev, but crossed to Egypt after Saudi rival King Abdallah denied them permission to pass through Jordanian territory.
 The Saudi troops were attached to the Egyptian command throughout the war, and estimates of their total strength ranged up to 1,200.
 By July 1948, the Saudis comprised three brigades within the Egyptian expeditionary force, and were stationed as guards between Gaza city and Rafah.
 This area came under heavy aerial bombardment during Operation Yoav in October, and faced a land assault beginning in late December which culminated in the Battle of Rafah in early January of the new year.
 With the subsequent armistice of 24 February 1949 and evacuation of almost 4,000 Arab soldiers and civilians from Gaza, the Saudi contingent withdrew through Arish and returned to Saudi Arabia.

 During the first truce, Sudan sent six companies of regular troops to fight alongside the Egyptians.
 Yemen also committed a small expeditionary force to the war effort, and contingents from Morocco joined the Arab armies as well.